geschnee/ai-talkmaster/readme.md

 - OpenAI Text without Audio

-## Opensource hosting
+## Open-source hosting

 ### Chat Client Ollama

-Ollama is a program for hosting opensource large language models.
+Ollama is a program for hosting open-source large language models.
 The Ollama python library is used here to send requests to Ollama.

 Set mode=="ollama" in the chat client config.